Twenty-Bellows/meta-edit/readme.md

 Now add support for `meta-edit` to the post type.

-Pass a configuration of what you wanted edited (and how) via structured array where the custom meta field is the key and the TYPE is the value.
+Pass a configuration of what you want edited (and how) via structured array where the custom meta field is the key and the TYPE is the value.

 ```php
 add_post_type_support('post', 'meta-edit', array(